Caustics of finitely dense inertial particles: Caustics in two-dimensional flows

 \citet{batge2023} found that not all infinitely-dense particles that visit regions of high strain form caustics.
 They derived a caustics criterion based on the eigenvalue magnitude of the fluid gradient and the time spent in large gradient regions.
 However, their analysis assumes that $\mb{Z}$ and $\mb{A}$ commute with each other, which is not true in general, due to the non-normality of $\mb{A}$ \cite{kronborg2023}.
 A similar analysis for finitely-dense particles requires that in addition to $\mb{A}$, $D\mb{A}/Dt$ commute with $\mb{Z}$ as well.
 This is not a fair assumption, and so a straightforward extension of \cite{batge2023} for finitely-dense particles is not possible.
 We show below that the time spent in strain regions is not the fundamental driver of the different dynamics of C and S particles.
 Rather, it is the time spent in extensional strain by the latter, which endows them with different pathline curvature and velocity, and the time spent in strain is a consequence of this.

-To do this, we now shift the time of individual particles by their respective $t_{m}$ and define $Q_m$ as the mean of the minimum $Q$ experienced by \cs particles.
-Note that the time-shift makes $Q_m$ different from $\mean{Q}_{min}$.
-We define survivor \su particles as those that sample $Q \le Q_m$, but do not form caustics.
-The $\mean{Q}$ as a function of the shifted time is shown in \fref{c_nc_Q_trz}(a) for $\alpha = 0.7$, $0.75$ and $1.0$.
-After encountering the minimum all particles return to lower-strain regions.
-The broad trends are similar for \cs and \su particles, but \su particles explore larger negative $Q$ regions --- a consequence of our requirement that they visit a strain higher than $Q_m$ --- and also spend shorter times in them.
+To do this, we now shift the time of individual particles by their respective $t_{m}$ and define {$\mean{Q_m}_c$} as the mean of $Q_m$ experienced by \cs particles.
+Note that the time-shift makes {$\mean{Q_m}_c$} different from $\mean{Q}_{min}$.
+We define survivor \su particles as those that sample {$Q \le \mean{Q_m}_c$}, but do not form caustics. {After crossing $Q = \mean{Q_m}_c$, each of the survivor particles also experience a minimum in $Q$ at time $t=t_m$.
+Accordingly, we shift their trajectory by $t_m$, and show the $\mean{Q}$ for both \cs and \su particles} as a function of the shifted time in \fref{c_nc_Q_trz}(a) for $\alpha = 0.7$, $0.75$ and $1.0$.
+After encountering the minimum in $Q$, all particles return to lower-strain regions of moderate $Q$.
+The broad trends are similar for \cs and \su particles, but \su particles explore larger negative $Q$ regions --- a consequence of our requirement that they visit a strain higher than {$\mean{Q_m}_c$} --- and also spend shorter times in them.
 We examine the differences in the history of \cs and \su particles to explain the difference in their ultimate fate.
 One clue is obtained from \fref{c_nc_Q_trz}(b), where we plot the mean of the $\delta = \Tr(\mb{Z})$ as a function of the shifted time $(t -t_m)/St$.
 Right before $t = t_m$, the $\mean{\delta}$ of \su particles rises to a maximum before plunging.
 This maximum is correlated with \su particles visiting low-strain regions (see the maxima in \fref{c_nc_Q_trz}(a)), which is not seen in the evolution of \cs particles.
-Thereafter \su particles are subjected to a short duration of increasingly negative $\mean{\delta}$ post $t_m$.
-And unlike \cs particles, their $\delta$ recovers soon afterwards, and they avoid caustics.
+Thereafter, \su particles are subjected to a short duration of increasingly negative $\mean{\delta}$ post $t_m$.
+And unlike \cs particles, their $\delta$ recovers soon afterward, and they avoid caustics.

 To explain the similarity in $\mean{Q}$ and the dissimilarity in $\mean{\delta}$ of \cs and \su particles, we examine the strain and the vorticity of the background flow experienced by these particles, along with the curvature of the particle trajectories, and the alignment of the particle velocities with the local fluid strain directions.
 To do this, the velocity gradient tensor $\mb{A}$ of the incompressible flow $\vec{u}$ is written as